Victoria Prentis: Attorney General

+House of Lords

+Prentis received a life peerage as part of the 2024 Prime Minister's Resignation Honours and was created Baroness Prentis of Banbury, of Somerton in the County of Oxfordshire on 13 May 2025.
+She made her maiden speech on Monday 30 June 2025 during a debate on the Chagos Archipelago, and was immediately followed by the valedictory speech of her father Lord Boswell of Aynho.

 Personal life

-Prentis is married to Sebastian Prentis, a judge in the Insolvency and Companies Court, whom she met when they were both students at the University of Cambridge.
+Prentis is married to Sebastian Prentis, an Insolvency and Companies Court Judge, whom she met when they were both students at the University of Cambridge.
 The couple have two daughters and live in Somerton, Oxfordshire.